Kshitijknk07/TitanGate/README.md

 ---

-## 🛠 **Current Features**
+🛠 **Current Features**

-- **✅ Rate Limiting**: Implemented rate limiting to ensure that API consumers don't overwhelm your services by making too many requests in a short period.
+- ✅ **Rate Limiting**: Implemented rate limiting to ensure that API consumers don't overwhelm your services by making too many requests in a short period.
-- **✅ Caching**: Added caching functionality to store frequently requested data for quick retrieval, improving performance and reducing load on your servers.
+- ✅ **Caching**: Added caching functionality to store frequently requested data for quick retrieval, improving performance and reducing load on your servers.
-- **✅ Authentication**: Integrated JWT-based authentication, allowing secure login and protected routes.
+- ✅ **Authentication**: Integrated JWT-based authentication, allowing secure login and protected routes.
 Users can log in and receive a token for authorization to access protected resources.
+- ✅ **API Versioning**: Managing different API versions to maintain compatibility with older clients while allowing new features to be introduced.

 ---